buddhist-uni/buddhist-uni.github.io/_content/essays/arahants-bodhisattvas-and-buddhas_bodhi.md

 > I would say that the Nikāyas and Āgamas give us a "historical-realistic perspective" on the Buddha, while the Mahāyāna sūtras give us a "cosmic-metaphysical perspective."

-Bhikkhu Bodhi explores the Bodhisattva ideal from the perspective of the both the Theravada and Mahayana, with a brief summary of its history.
+Bhikkhu Bodhi explores the Bodhisattva ideal from the perspective of the both the Theravāda and Mahayana, with a brief summary of its history.
 An excellent introduction to this vital topic.